 Welcome to Monroe Middle School and thank you for visiting our Principal’s page.
 James Howard Monroe Middle school was named after Medal of Honor recipient James Monroe, who received the Medal of Honor posthumously in 1968 for his act of selflessness and valor during the Vietnam War.
 We are honored to carry his name and have great pride in housing the medal in our building that his family received from the Secretary of War in 1968.

 A little information about me.
-I grew up in Plainfield, and am currently living there with my wife Susan and our 3 daughters, Morgan (17 yrs.) and Lauren ( 15 yrs.) and Madilyn (11 yrs.).
+I grew up in Plainfield, and am currently living there with my wife Susan and our 3 daughters, Morgan (19 yrs.) and Lauren ( 17 yrs.) and Madilyn (13 yrs.).
 I attended Joliet Catholic High School and received a football scholarship to attend Valparaiso University for my undergraduate degree in education.
 While teaching in Plainfield I earned my master’s degree in Educational Administration from Lewis University.
 Currently I am pursuing my doctoral degree at Northern Illinois University.
+Recently I have begun to teach some graduate level classes at Aurora University.